October 13, 2024

-Series Sunday: The 24th Hour
+Series Sunday: The Assassin's Blade

 Series Sunday is a bookish meme hosted by Literary Marie.
 I encourage all of my fellow book bloggers and bookhearts to play along.